Inicio > Lenguas > Lenguaje: consulta y general > A Study of the Symbols that Enrich Mary Shelley’s Frankenstein

 • Progressing Tourism Research - Bill Faulkner

-Bill Faulkner was a visionary whose impact on the tourism research field extended widely.
-This book contains a collection of Bill’s publications grouped under the headings Methods, Events, Destinations, and Research Agenda.
-An introductory chapter describes Bill’s life and the contribution that he made to the field of tourism research. ...
+Professor Bill Faulkner was the father of tourism research in Australia, having spent 20 years in the field, first within government and then in academe.
+He was a visionary whose impact on the tourism research field extended well beyond Australia.
+This book contains a collection of Bill’s publications grouped thematically under the headings Methods, Events, Destinations, and Re...

 Disponible